remult/remult/docs/blog/angular-for-non-web-developers.md

 :::tip
-At this stage we are using a json file based database, you can see it's data by opening the `db` folder in your project, and review the `products.ts` file to see the values.
+At this stage we are using a json file based database, you can see it's data by opening the `db` folder in your project, and review the `product.ts` file to see the values.
 See how when you update the data, the file automatically gets updated.
 :::